Here's what we've done so far...

 On the electrical side, we continue to be members of Bullfrog Power and supporters of green energy as we have been since the very beginning of the business in 2009.

-We source our glass through Saver Glass in France.
+We source most of our glass bottles through Saver Glass in France.
 Their glass is much more expensive than the bottles we could get from China but the Saver Glass company has very high standards in the area of sustainability as opposed to most Chinese manufacturers who have much more murky regulations.
 The quality of the glass and the efficiency of the Saver Glass packing techniques is top notch and means that over the past ten years there has been absolutely 0% breakage in transit.
 That’s correct not a single broken and thus wasted bottle.
 Plus the carbon footprint of the shipping is much less.
 The containers from Saver Glass are shipped via container vessel from Le Havre France through Halifax - a three day journey rather than one over several weeks from China.

 We keep as close to Zero-Waste as we possibly can.
 Our event catering that doesn't use real china, uses only genuinely compostable utensils made from bamboo or birch and dinnerware made from paper and manufactured in Hantsport NS - (nothing that is “greenwashed” for marketing purposes like PLA plastics - corn based plastics that are perpetually promoted as compostable which is pretty much a lie across the country) .
 Our tasting events and seminars use either glassware that we keep at the distillery from year to year or sponsored glasses that our guests get to take home with them at the end.

-Our products are made from fruit sourced entirely in Nova Scotia - apples, pears, berries, maple syrup.
-The only major ingredient that we cannot source in the province is the base for rum - which of course must be made from sugar cane or a derivative.
-We settled on using Crosby’s Molasses which we get from the molasses importer Crosbys’ in Saint John NB.
-We used to make our liqueurs with a corn ethanol distilled by a big firm in Quebec but now we are able to produce enough neutral spirit on our own here so we don’t need to rely on outside sources for those products any more.
+Our products are made from ingredients sourced entirely within Canada.
+Nova Scotian grown apples, pears, & berries.
+Maple syrup from Nova Scotia and New Brunswick.
+Malted barley from PEI.
+The only major ingredient that we cannot source in Canada is the base for rum - which of course must be made from sugar cane juice or a sugar cane derivative.
+We settled on using Crosby’s Fancy Grade Molasses which we get from the molasses importer Crosbys’ in Saint John NB.
+Crosby's Molasses has been importing into the Maritimes since 1879.

 We are also fortunate in that our business is in Nova Scotia.
 This province has been in the lead nationally on garbage separation, recycling and composting practices for decades.
 Nova Scotia also has a robust bottle deposit system.
 Those of us who produce anything in glass bottles are required to charge our customers a fixed fee depending on the size and nature of the container.
 We then have to remit those collected fees to the agency “Divert Nova Scotia”.
 Part of these fees is used to reimburse the customers who bring back their containers to the Divert NS depots throughout the province.
 The remainder of the money is used to fund a diverse group of professionals who monitor and enforce the recycling efforts and also provide outreach to schools and other groups to educate about best practices in this area.